 PLL-0.9: 0.8V — PLL-09V power supply short circuit of a chip of this voltage domain will cause this voltage anomaly.

-3) Determine the operation condition of hash board, computing power of chip, the sense of heat, etc. according to the printwindow information of tool.
+3) Determine the operation condition of hash board, hash rate of chip, the sense of heat, etc. according to the printwindow information of tool.

 3. IO Mouth: IO is composed of 2X9 pitch 2.0 PHSD 90°dual inline package.
 The definition of each pin as below Fig 8: